-An individual holding a commercial driver’s license (CDL) including truck drivers, bus drivers and other professionals are held to the highest standards concerning impaired driving.
+An individual holding a commercial driver’s license (CDL) including truck drivers, bus drivers, and other professionals is held to the highest standards concerning impaired driving.
 In recent years, the FMCSA (Federal Motor Carrier Safety Administration) established these standards to ensure public safety and minimize the potential of serious accidents that threaten the life and well-being of innocent victims.
 Commercial drivers must follow FMCSA regulations that include:

 - Truckers are considered drunk with a field-tested 0.04 percent blood alcohol concentration level.

 - Commercial drivers are not allowed to get behind the wheel of their truck within four hours after using alcohol.

 - Truckers can be required to submit to a random alcohol test after being involved in an accident or when law enforcement reasonably suspects an alcohol policy violation.